What might be possible if we stepped fully into a health leadership role?

 We all know the importance of understanding the relationship between general health and oral health when treating our patients.
 What if we applied this logic to prevention?
 And from there, how could we begin to focus on TOTAL HEALTH promotion in our clinics?

 The type of leadership that raises awareness of the hidden wealth of living healthy lives will have a major impact in 21st century society.
-From this point of view, because we see our patients more frequently than any other health professionals, as dentists, we are in an ideal position to have a significant impact on transforming our Ego-obesigenic society into an Eco-healthy society.
+From this point of view, because we see our patients more frequently than any other health professionals, and because we work at the confluence of nutrition, health, medicine and dentistry, as dentists, we are in an ideal position to have a significant impact on transforming our Ego-obesigenic society into an Eco-healthy society.

 What will define us will be our ability to embrace the role of movers and shakers in health.

-The scope of total health has eluded us for the longest time and it is only recently that the head (from the point of view of mental and oral diseases) appears to have been reconnected to the rest of the body.
+The scope of total health has eluded us for the longest time and it is only recently that the head (from the point of view of mental and oral diseases) appears to be reconnecting to the rest of the body.
 Let’s take advantage of this and see what we can do about taking on a leadership role in health.

 So, how can we change the conversations in dental offices?
 This is a very good question, one that can only be answered after we raise our gaze well above the loupes through which we approach our every day work.
 Yes, what we see on teeth through our loupes demands skilled treatment interventions.
 What we see in the mouth that is begging for attention with regards to the broader spectrum of TOTAL HEALTH is something we are also ethically responsible for.